alexgpitts/OSUGlider2/Python/readme.md

 # Ocean wave measurements (Python Implementation - On Shore)
 This is the python portion of our project.
 These programs serve as a data processing pipeline.
+This code is to process the raw acceleration data extracted from the Gliders SD card after recovery.

 ## Prerequisites
 Python 3.9.12, numpy, pandas, matplotlib, xarray, pyyaml, and netCDF4